 Energy and Climate Action

-Jorge Borrego is Senior Deputy Secretary General at the Secretariat of the Union for the Mediterranean since 2016.
+Mastrojeni Grammenos is Deputy Secretary General at the Secretariat of the Union for the Mediterranean since September 2019.